yoonmoonsick/dnd2024/README.md

   - Level 5: Stinking Cloud
   - Level 7: Polymorph
   - Level 9: Insect Plague
-- Level 3: Land’s Aid
+- Level 3: Land's Aid
   - As a Magic action, you can expend a use of your Wild Shape and choose a point within 60 feet of yourself.
 Vitality-giving flowers and life-draining thorns appear for a moment in a 10-foot-radius Sphere centered on that point.
 Each creature of your choice in the Sphere must make a Constitution saving throw against your spell save DC, taking 2d6 Necrotic damage on a failed save or half as much damage on a successful one.
 One creature of your choice in that area regains 2d6 Hit Points.
 The damage and healing increase by 1d6 when you reach Druid Levels 10 (3d6).
-- Level 10: Nature’s Ward
+- Level 10: Nature's Ward
   - You are immune to the Poisoned condition, and you have Resistance to a damage type associated with your current land choice in the Circle Spells feature.
   - Arid Land: Fire
   - Polar Land: Cold